john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 ### The Staging Area

 Git has a special "staging area" (or "index") that doesn't exist in most other VCS tools.
-It is essentially a preview of the changes we are proposing for the next snapshot (the next commit).
+It is essentially a preview of the changes we are proposing for the next snapshot (commit).

 <img src="https://git-scm.com/images/about/index1@2x.png" alt="Git Workflow">

 The idea is that you make changes to the code, and they are temporary.
-But when you have a collection of changes you like, you make a snapshot of the current state of the project directory.
+But when you have a collection of changes you like, you make a snapshot of the current state of the Staging Area.
 Any files with changes need to be added to your snapshot (commit) using `git add`.
 Then, when you have a collection of staged files that have been added, you can `git commit` them, which saves your project snapshot to the repository.

+**NOTE**: Git used to called the Staging Area the Index, so you may still see that term a lot in the documentation and online.

 ### A Worked Example

-First, we will create two files in our repository, with some content: `file1.txt` and `file2.py`.
+First, we will create two files in our repository, with any arbitrary content: `file1.txt` and `file2.py`.

-Now, we want to add these two files to the staging area:
+To add these two files to the staging area:

 ```shell
 git add file1.txt file2.py
 ```

-Now that these two files are in the staging area, this is the project state we are proposing for the next commit.
+With these files in the staging area, this is the project state we are proposing for the next commit.

 If we review these stages and decide we like them, we can take a snapshot, and permanently store these changes in the repository: